Shoulder Injury After an Accident

 Average Shoulder and Arm Injury Settlement

-Here is some real settlement and verdict information for various shoulder and arm injuries from car accidents.
+Here is some real settlement and verdict information for various arm and shoulder injury car accident settlements.
 Talk to a personal injury attorney, however, to get better idea what your car accident injury is worth:

 - Median verdict and settlement for torn rotator cuff cases in Fulton County, Georgia: $72,500